Indians trade two-time Cy Young winner Kluber to Rangers

 Kluber broke his right forearm when he was struck by a line drive during a start at Miami and never made it back.
 He came close to returning to the Indians’ rotation but suffered an oblique injury during a minor league rehab appearance that ended his comeback.

-”The start of last season wasn’t going to the way he’s accustomed of pitching, and I think the time off may give him a little time to reset and get his body fresh,” Daniels said. ”He feels like he’s in a really good spot.”

-Daniels described Kluber, who is on vacation on the West Coast, as ”genuinely excited” about the deal.

-The Indians, who won 93 games last season, picked up his $17.5 million contract option for 2020 immediately after last season.
-Because they have a solid group of young pitchers under contract and other needs, however, the club made the decision to deal a popular player.
+The Indians picked up his $17.5 million contract option for 2020 immediately after last season.
+His deal includes a club option for $18 million for 2021.

-”These are exceedingly difficult deals to make, but they’re important deals for us,” Antonetti said. ”If you think back to the way in which we acquired Corey was we traded an established, popular, veteran starting pitcher in Jake Westbrook for, at the time, an unheralded pitcher in Double-A with the San Diego Padres.

-”If you look at our teams over the course of the last seven seasons and the success we’ve had has been, in a large degree, attributed to guys who we’ve acquired in similar-type trades.
-So, they’re painful trades to make often times, but they’re trades that make sense and help us be a better team moving forward.”

 A three-time All-Star, Kluber went 98-58 with a 3.16 ERA over his nine seasons with the Indians.
 But beyond his impressive stats, Kluber showed Cleveland’s young pitchers what it took to be a professional with his diligent training regimen and meticulous preparation for every start.